DataDog/documentation/content/en/security/cloud_siem/investigate_security_signals.md

 {{< img src="security/security_monitoring/investigate_security_signals/bulk_actions2.png" alt="The Signal Explorers showing the bulk action option" style="width:55%;" >}}

-### Run Workflow automation
+### Run Workflow Automation

-Use Workflow Automations to carry out actions to help you investigate and remediate a signal.
+Use Workflow Automation to carry out actions to help you investigate and remediate a signal.
 These actions can include:
 - Blocking an IP address from your environment.
 - Disabling a user account.
 - Looking up an IP address with a third-party threat intelligence provider.
-- Sending slack messages to your colleagues to get help with your investigation.
+- Sending Slack messages to your colleagues to get help with your investigation.

 To run a workflow from the signal side panel, select **Run Workflows** in the **Next Steps** section.
 In the workflow browser, search and select a workflow to run.
 Click the **Workflows** tab in the signal side panel to see which workflows were triggered for the signal.

-To trigger a Workflow automatically for any Security Signal, see [Trigger a Workflow from a Security Signal][8] and [Automate Security Workflows with Workflow Automation][9] for more information.
+To trigger a workflow automatically for any security signal, see [Trigger a Workflow from a Security Signal][8] and [Automate Security Workflows with Workflow Automation][9] for more information.

 ## Investigate

-A signal contains important information to determine whether a signal is malicious or not.
+A signal contains important information to determine whether the threat detected is malicious or not.
 Additionally, you can add a signal to a case in Case Management for further investigation.

 ### Logs